Vintage postcard [*you'll see plenty of cholla, prickly pear, and yucca]

 Pecos is a great family park!
 The mission church ruins and the hiking trails (Ruins and Civil War Battlefield) provide many opportunities for kids to explore history and nature up close.
 Children also enjoy the short interpretive talks and walks offered spring through fall, and the Junior Ranger program (see below), which is available all year 'round.
 Please stop in at the Visitor Center to check current schedules, view the exhibits and watch the park's orientation video.

 Pecos soundscape.
 Did you know there are many sounds from America's other national parks that you might also hear at Pecos National Historical Park?
-Here are some of them: bald eagle; northern flicker; American robin; thunder; white-crowned sparrow; water; common raven; cannon; and, with luck, rain.
+Here are some of them: bald eagle (if fortunate, you may see them soar along the Pecos River in the park); northern flicker; American robin; thunder; white-crowned sparrow; water (again, just be near near the river or the Glorieta Creek inside park boundaries); common raven (these are seen more often than crows in this part of New Mexico); cannon (Civil War living history is coming up during the weekend of March 29-30!); and, occasionally when we are lucky, rain.
 With even better luck, you won't hear this or this!
 Go to this Understanding Sound link to learn more about soundscapes in national parks.

 Junior Ranger Program.
 Free Junior Ranger booklets are available at the Visitor Center.
 Filled with fun activities, these books reveal the wonders of Pecos to kids and parents alike.
 By completing five or more exercises, participants earn a "Pecos Junior Ranger" badge.
 Activities are designed for ages 6 to 12, but anyone is welcome to take part.
 We also participate in the Santa Fe Trail Junior Ranger program and the Junior Wagon Master program.